One Cold Winter's Night

-One Cold Winter's Night is a live album released in 2006 by the symphonic power metal band Kamelot on the SPV label Steamhammer in Germany.
+One Cold Winter's Night is the second live album by American power metal band Kamelot, released in 2006 on the SPV label Steamhammer in Germany.
 It is the second live album and first live DVD from the band, and was released on November 14, 2006.
 It marks the first appearance of Oliver Palotai on keyboards.
 The album featured guest appearances by Simone Simons while the second disc of the DVD set contained a number of interviews and videos.

 The CD release contained the audio from the live in Oslo, Norway on 11 February 2006.